How to Negotiate Salary for Your Next Career Move

 Your Network Is Important

-Get insight from talking to people who have had similar roles, or reaching out through professionally-oriented networks as well as brainstorming professionals in professional organizations.
+Get insight from talking to friends who have held similar positions, or contacting them through the professional networks as well as brainstorming members within professional organizations.

-Preparing for a negotiation is always well spent.
-You’ll feel much more confident in making your case if you have a clear set of talking points outlined prior to the time.
+Time spent preparing for any meeting is time well spent.
+You’ll feel more confident when giving your argument if you have a set of talk points that you have outlined ahead of time.

-Here are some instances of what you might consider to include in your salary negotiation:
+Here are some ideas of things that you might want to think about when negotiating your salary:

 - Achievements and results